soo-hwanlee/soo-hwanlee.github.io/_pages/about.md

 Welcome!
 I am a fourth year Ph.D. student in the [Department of Linguistics](https://as.nyu.edu/linguistics/homepage.html) at NYU.
 My advisor is [Alec Marantz](https://wp.nyu.edu/morphlab/alec-marantz/).

-My primary research focuses on morphosyntax and argument structure.
-I am also interested in how discourse markers and presuppositions are represented in syntax.
+My primary research focuses on morphosyntax and argument structure in particular.
+I am also interested in how discourse markers are represented in syntax.

-My secondary research focuses on evaluating artificial language models on tasks related to the linguisitic phenomena mentioned above.
+My secondary research focuses on evaluating artificial language models on tasks related to the linguisitic phenomena.

 ## Research interests